Gujiawei-Edinburgh/bifrore/README.md

 Note: The destinationId is part of the rule, if the user deletes a destinationId, the processing for this deleted destination will be ignored silently.

+# Messaging

+The source message comes from the MQTT broker cluster, and the rule engine service is connected via the MQTT protocol.
+To ensure messages are not lost, the default `QoS` level is set to `QoS = 1`, meaning the message will be delivered **at least once**.

+For each message, multiple rules may match the message's topic, and a rule can have multiple destinations.
+The rule engine will send an `ACK` back to the MQTT broker cluster only after the message has been delivered to all matched destinations.

+**NOTE**: The rule engine uses a plugin system, which allows users to implement customized plugins for delivering messages to their target destinations.
+Therefore, the definition of "delivery" is user-defined.

+Currently, the rule engine includes built-in destinations for Kafka and development environments only.
+For the Kafka destination, "delivery" is defined as the successful sending of the message to the Kafka cluster.